vnkazna/container_monitor/.gitlab/issue_templates/Bug.md

 <!-- If you can, link to the line of code that might be responsible for the problem -->

-/label ~bug ~"devops::create"  ~"group::editor" ~"Category:Editor Extension" ~"VS Code"
+/label ~bug ~"devops::create"  ~"group::code review"  ~"Category:Editor Extension" ~"VS Code"